Logo Software: Local and international dissemination (2010–present)

 Logo introduced many new versions in the ERP segment in the 2010s.
 The first Java-based product, j-Platform was launched in 2012, and e-government products were also launched for the first time.
 Logo Yazılım made 12 acquisitions between 2011 and 2020, 8 in Turkey (Coretech, Netsis, WorldBI, Intermat, Sempa, Vardar, eLogo, and Peoplise) and 3 abroad (Total Soft, ABS, and Nexia).

 Logo also established many new companies.
 In 2016, Logo Infosoft, a software company that will serve the Indian market with GST billing management software for small and medium-sized businesses, was established with GSF Software Labs LLC.
 The company is known as CaptainBiz.

 In addition to Logo's strategy and investments in its core business areas, another initiative of Logo that includes investments for the future is Logo Ventures, one of Turkey's corporate venture funds.

-Corporate

-Shareholding structure

-Logo went public and started trading on Borsa Istanbul in 2000.
-66.37% of Logo is publicly traded and 33.63% is owned by Logo Teknoloji ve Yatırım A.Ş.
-Logo Yazılım also owns 80% of Romania-based Total Soft, 50% of India-based Logo Infosoft, and 88% of Turkey-based Peoplise.

-Governance

-M. Tuğrul Tekbulut founded the company, and has also been the chairman of the board of directors of the company since 1986.
-The vice chairman of the board of directors is M. Buğra Koyuncu, who is also the CEO of Logo Group.
-The general manager of Logo Yazılım Turkey is Akın Sertcan.
-After going public in 2000, Logo was included in Borsa İstanbul (BIST) Corporate Governance Index with a score of 8.05 out of 10 in 2009.
-As of the end of 2021, as a result of the evaluation made by Saha Corporate Governance and Credit Rating Services Inc., the company's corporate governance rating was 9.28 out of 10.

-Offices

-Logo Yazılım has 6 offices in Turkey.
-The company's headquarters is located at the Gebze Campus in the Gebze Organized Industrial Zone, which covers an area of 11,000 square meters.
-The company has branches in Ankara, Istanbul, İzmir, and Elazığ and R&D centers in Hacettepe Technocity in Ankara, and the Institute of Technology Campus in İzmir.
-There are also Logo offices in Romania, Germany, and India.

-Numerical data

-The company has over 150,000 active customers and an ecosystem of over 5,000 people, with over 1,500 employees and more than 1,000 business partners.